 |32UD99-W||32"||60Hz||2017||White variant.
 Supports HDR10|

 The LG 43UD79-B is a decent monitor for most usages.
 It has a native 4k resolution and its large size and good viewing angles make it a good choice for working with colleagues.
-See our recommendations for the best 4k monitors and the best PC gaming monitors.
+See our recommendations for the best 4k monitors, the best 4k gaming monitors, and the best PC gaming monitors.

 The LG 32UD59-B is better than the LG 43UD79, unless the larger screen is really important to you.
 The LG 32UD59-B has better ergonomics and can be more easily adjusted to a comfortable viewing position than the 43UD79, which has very little adjustments.
 The LG 32UD59-B has better motion handling, as the faster refresh rate produces less motion blur.
 The 43UD79 has wider viewing angles, which is important for a screen this size.